flmaria/JavaVersionChangeTracker/README.md

-# JavaVersionChangeTracker
+# JavaVersionCodeChangeTracker

-JavaVersionChangeTracker is a comprehensive project that showcases code changes, improvements, and new features introduced in each version of Java.
+JavaVersionCodeChangeTracker is a comprehensive project that showcases code changes, improvements, and new features introduced in each version of Java.
 The best way to learn and put these Java enhancements into practice—and to improve your programming skills with the latest versions—is by implementing them directly.
 This project facilitates that by providing practical examples of implementation.

 ## Project Structure